Death Wish 4: The Crackdown

-Death Wish 4: The Crackdown is a 1987 American action thriller film, and the fourth installment in the Death Wish film series.
+Death Wish 4: The Crackdown is a 1987 American vigilante action-thriller film, a sequel to the 1985 film Death Wish 3 and the fourth installment in the Death Wish film series.
 The film was directed by J. Lee Thompson, and features Charles Bronson, who reprises his leading role as Paul Kersey.
-In the film, Kersey is once again forced to become a vigilante after his girlfriend's daughter dies of a drug overdose.
-He is recruited by a tabloid owner, Nathan White (John P. Ryan) to take down various crime figures of the Los Angeles drug trade.
+In the film, Kersey is once again forced to become a vigilante after his girlfriend Karen Sheldon's daughter Erica dies of a drug overdose.
+He is recruited by a tabloid owner, Nathan White (John P. Ryan), to take down various crime figures of the Los Angeles drug trade.

 Michael Winner, who directed the first three films in the series, was replaced by J. Lee Thompson.
 Death Wish 4: The Crackdown had a substantially lower budget and a more limited release than its predecessors.
 It was released in North America on November 6, 1987.
 The Bollywood film Mohra is an unofficial remake of the film.
-The film marks the seventh collaboration between Bronson and director J. Lee Thompson (following 1976's St. Ives, 1977's The White Buffalo, 1980's Caboblanco, 1983's 10 to Midnight, 1984's The Evil That Men Do, and 1986's Murphy's Law).
+The film marks the seventh collaboration between Bronson and director J. Lee Thompson, following 1976's St. Ives, 1977's The White Buffalo, 1980's Caboblanco, 1983's 10 to Midnight, 1984's The Evil That Men Do, and 1986's Murphy's Law.

 Plot

 Roughly one year after the events of the previous film, Paul Kersey is back in Los Angeles and is living a quiet life as an architect at his own firm, haunted by nightmares of his past as a vigilante.
-Erica, the teenage daughter of Karen Sheldon, Paul's current girlfriend, goes with her boyfriend, Randy, to an arcade to meet up with a man named JoJo Ross.
+Erica Sheldon, the teenage daughter of Paul's current girlfriend Karen, goes with her boyfriend, Randy Viscovich, to an arcade to meet up with a man named JoJo Ross.
 JoJo offers her crack cocaine, and Erica dies from an overdose.

 Having seen Erica smoke a joint with Randy while in his car the previous night, Paul suspects Randy was involved with Erica's death, so he follows him to the arcade.
-Randy confronts JoJo, only to be killed by him before Paul shoots and kills him.
+Randy confronts JoJo, only to be killed by him before Paul shoots and kills JoJo.
 At home, Paul receives a package indicating the sender knows he's "the vigilante," and a phone call threatening to go to the police if Paul won't meet.

 Paul is taken to the mansion of the secretive tabloid publisher Nathan White.
 White says that his daughter became addicted to drugs and eventually died of an overdose, so he wants to hire Paul to wipe out the drug trade in Los Angeles.
 There are two major gangs competing for the local drug supply: one led by Ed Zacharias, the other by brothers Jack and Tony Romero.
 Kersey accepts and White supplies him with weapons and information.
 Meanwhile, LA detectives Sid Reiner and Phil Nozaki investigate the arcade deaths.